 The hinges are in 2 parts.
-The U-shaped half fits on to the screen and the grooved end of the pin should be at the top of the hinge
+The U-shaped half fits on to the screen and the grooved end of the pin should be at the top of the hinge.

-- Lay the screen down on a hard flat surface with the mesh side facing down. - Position the start of the top and bottom hinge not less than 100mm from the top / bottom of the frame (to ensure you avoid the corner insert).
-Position the third hinge equally between the other two.
-If this is not possible due to the mid-bar screws then position the hinge slightly higher straddling the top mid-bar screw. - Assemble one of the hinges and lay the U-shaped element up against the frame.
+- Lay the screen down on a hard flat surface with the mesh side facing down. - Position your hinges not less than 100mm from the top / bottom of the frame (to ensure you avoid the corner insert).
+The middle hinge will fit neatly between the 2 screws of the midbar. - Assemble the hinges and lay the U-shaped element up against the frame.
 This will ensure the hinge is positioned correctly, see image below.

-At this point you can't see the holes to mark them so hold the hinge firmly against the frame and draw around the top and sides of the hinge with a pencil, remove the hinge and stand your frame on its side.
+• At this point you can't see the holes to mark them so hold the hinge firmly against the frame and draw around the top and sides of the hinge with a pencil, remove the hinge and stand your frame on its side.
 Place the U-shaped section of the hinge within the lines you have drawn (you will notice it sits about 1mm from the front face of the screen) and mark the holes for drilling.
 Remove again and drill with the 2.5mm bit.
 See images below.